 Access to the building is coordinated between the Delta College Department of Public Safety (DCDPS) and the Facilities Management Department (FMD).
-Parking lots on the main campus are actively patrolled by sworn officers and DCDPS student officers.
+Parking lots on the main campus are actively patrolled by sworn officers.
 DCDPS also has a variety of alarms including fire, intrusion, hold-up, and trouble, to assist the officers in monitoring the campus.